shikijs/shiki/docs/guide/install.md

 The [shorthands](#shorthands) we provided are executed asynchronously as we use WASM and load themes and languages on demand internally.
 In some cases, you may need to highlight code synchronously, so we provide the `getHighlighter` function to create a highlighter instance that can later be used synchronously.

-The usage is pretty much the same as `shiki`, where each theme and language file is a dynamically imported ES module.
+The usage is pretty much the same as with `codeToHtml`, where each theme and language file is a dynamically imported ES module.
 It would be better to list the languages and themes **explicitly** to have the best performance.

 ```ts twoslash theme:nord
 import { getHighlighter } from 'shiki'